Fahad000cpu/Newrepo13-8/README.md

 This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx# 2flow rem
+To get started, take a look at src/app/page.tsx